mesosphere/csilvm/README.md

 $ ./csilvm --help
 Usage of ./csilvm:
   -default-fs string
       The default filesystem to format new volumes with (default "xfs") -default-volume-size uint
       The default volume size in bytes (default 10737418240) -devices string
       A comma-seperated list of devices in the volume group -node-id string
       The node ID reported via the CSI Node gRPC service -probe-module value
       Probe checks that the kernel module is loaded -remove-volume-group
       If set, the volume group will be removed when ProbeNode is called.
   -request-limit int
       Limits backlog of pending requests. (default 10) -statsd-format string
-    	The statsd format to use (one of: classic, datadog) (default "datadog") -statsd-udp-host-env-var string
+      The statsd format to use (one of: classic, datadog) (default "datadog") -statsd-max-udp-size int
+      The size to buffer before transmitting a statsd UDP packet (default 1432) -statsd-udp-host-env-var string
       The name of the environment variable containing the host where a statsd service is listening for stats over UDP -statsd-udp-port-env-var string
       The name of the environment variable containing the port where a statsd service is listening for stats over UDP -tag value
       Value to tag the volume group with (can be given multiple times) -unix-addr string
       The path to the listening unix socket file -unix-addr-env string
       An optional environment variable from which to read the unix-addr -volume-group string
       The name of the volume group to manage
 ```